The WERKRAUM Story

 There is magic in every beginning

-Together we brought this big empty hall to life and on October 1, 2015 the doors were opened to everyone.
+Together, we brought this large empty hall to life and on October 1, 2015, the doors were opened to everyone.

-This time was super nice for me because we accomplished an incredible amount.
-Emotionally, however, it was also very exhausting, because there was always the uncertainty of whether it was financially feasible or whether I was giving myself too much credit.
+This time was super nice for me because we achieved an incredible amount.
+Emotionally, however, it was also very stressful because there was always the uncertainty as to whether it was financially feasible or whether I was taking on too much.

-Since the opening until today, we have tirelessly continued to renovate and expand the range of services.
+From the opening until today, we have tirelessly continued to renovate and expand our range.

 ImageImageImageImageImage